heyuanphil/heyuanphil.github.io/talking.md

 ### 2023

-- "Epistemic Permissivism and Risk Evaluation in Irrationality", May 2023, Seminar Talk, Wuhan University
+- "Epistemic Permissivism and Risk Assessment in Irrationality", May 2023, Seminar Talk, Wuhan University
 - "The Epistemic Status of Observational Evidence for Ontological Disputes", April 2023, 1st Beijing International Graduate Conference in Analytic Philosophy, Beijing Normal University